 The US Treasury Department aims to restrict illegal activity by third-party payment processors through an online campaign called “Operation Choke Point.”
 The Treasury Department’s Financial Crimes Enforcement Network is behind the campaign as an inter-agency force between including agencies such as the Department of Justice, the Federal Deposit Insurance Corp., and others.
 The campaign targets collection agencies and payday lenders in particular as likely candidates for illegal activity.

 The TPPPA claims that the Federal campaign may have unintended consequences unforeseen by the government agencies.
 Reeling in third-party payment processors could hurt groups such as community banks, homeowners associations, and even payroll companies that would in turn keep workers from receiving their wages.
 All of these organizations make use of third-party payment processors.

-The TPPPA’s response is to create a compliance system to ensure there are rules governing banks’ oversight of third party payment processors and to educate concerned parties regarding third party payment.
+The TPPPA’s response is to create a compliance system to ensure there are rules governing banks’ oversight of third-party payment processors and to educate concerned parties regarding third-party payment.
 Through increased and regular oversight a lot of the illegal activity could be eliminated the TPPPA argues without creating restrictions that would punish legitimate collection agencies and other small businesses.
-Small business owners, particular those targeted by the Federal campaign like collection agencies, should monitor Federal efforts and those of the TPPPA moving forward as the industry continues to grow and change with new efforts at regularization.
+Small business owners, particularly those targeted by the Federal campaign like collection agencies, should monitor Federal efforts and those of the TPPPA moving forward as the industry continues to grow and change with new efforts at regularization.

 Need a Merchant Payment Processing?